 CEPT is of the view that no decision needs to be taken at WRC-12 on SRDs under AI 1.22.
 Regulations of emissions by SRDs can be achieved via the development of ITU-R recommendations and reports, taking into account the Resolution ITU-R 54 on “studies to achieve harmonisation for short range radiocommunication devices (SRDs)”.
+This is the best way to ensure the protection of radiocommunication services, in particular passive services.

 Therefore:

-Method A is supported by CEPT
+Method A is supported by CEPT (no change in the RR except for the suppression of Resolution 953(WRC-07)).

-Method B : CEPT does not see the need to develop a WRC Resolution because the issue is already dealt with in ITU-R Resolution 54
+Method B : CEPT does not see the need to develop a WRC Resolution because the issue is already dealt with in ITU-R Resolution 54.

 Method C is not supported by CEPT because it proposes to recognize some frequency bands for the use of SRDs that is to say to consider them as (being part of) a radiocommunication service which will give them a regulatory status.

-Method D is not supported by CEPT because, in addition to method C, it proposes to define SRDs in RR Article 1
+Method D is not supported by CEPT because, in addition to method C, it proposes to define SRDs in RR Article 1.

 List of relevant documents